-You should arrange for design and programming of criminal justice information and communication systems (CJICS) to maximize the use of standard and readily available computer equipment and programs.
+You should arrange for design and programming of Criminal Justice Information and Communication Systems (CJICS) to maximize the use of standard and readily available computer equipment and programs.
 Identification of such systems will be made on a case-by-case basis.

-- Any recipient interested in development of the CJICS should utilize the past experience of other agencies that have successfully implemented such systems. - A detailed requirements analysis must be performed and a search for existing software must meet the identified requirements before new software is developed. - If new software is developed, it must be designed and documented so that other criminal justice agencies will be able to use it with minor modifications and at minimum cost. - As a recipient or subrecipient, you must request approval prior to arranging for patent of computer software and programs. - You do not have to obtain prior approval for the lease or rental of such equipment.
-However, you should have documentation that the total lease or rental amount is not greater than \$100,000 or that you obtained the lease or rental in accordance with Federal procurement standards. - If the amount of the acquisition exceeds \$100,000, prior approval from the awarding agency is required for the outright purchase, lease-purchase agreement, or other method of purchase. - The request must be in writing and the awarding agency must certify that the procurement is consistent with the following requirements: - The ADP equipment is of the type identified within the award applications, and it is necessary and sufficient to meet the project goals; - > The ADP equipment procurement is in compliance with existing Federal agency, State, and local laws and regulations; - A purchase/lease comparison has been conducted demonstrating that it is more advantageous to purchase rather than lease the ADP equipment under consideration; - ▶ If software development is involved, it has been demonstrated that computer software already produced and available will not meet the needs of the award; and - ▶ If the ADP equipment procurement is to be sole source and that procurement is more than \$100,000, then documentation must have been submitted to justify the action.
+- Any recipient interested in development of a CJICS should utilize the past experience of other agencies that have successfully implemented such systems. - A detailed requirements analysis and a search for existing software that could meet the identified requirements must be performed before new software is developed. - If new software is developed, it must be designed and documented so that other criminal justice agencies will be able to use it with minor modifications and at minimum cost. - As a recipient or subrecipient, you must request approval prior to arranging for patent of computer software and programs. - You do not have to obtain prior approval for the lease or rental of such equipment.
+However, you should have documentation that the total lease or rental amount that is greater than \$100,000 is obtained in accordance with Federal procurement standards. - If the amount of the acquisition exceeds \$100,000, prior approval from the awarding agency is required for the outright purchase, lease-purchase agreement, or other method of purchase. - The request for ADP equipment must be in writing and the awarding agency must certify that the procurement is consistent with the following requirements: - The ADP equipment is of the type identified within the award applications, and it is necessary and sufficient to meet the project goals; - > The ADP equipment procurement is in compliance with existing Federal agency, State, and local laws and regulations; - A purchase/lease comparison has been conducted demonstrating that it is more advantageous to purchase rather than lease the ADP equipment under consideration; - ▶ If software development is involved, it has been demonstrated that computer software already produced and available will not meet the needs of the award; and - ▶ If the ADP equipment procurement is to be sole source and that procurement is more than \$100,000, then documentation must have been submitted to justify the action.